 This module explores themes that have shaped the British Isles, from medieval lordship and conflict, through the spread of Protestantism and the industrial revolution, to political protest and the rise of nationalism in an era of globalisation.
-By studying this module you will gain the skills you need to write a final 6,000-word dissertation, in which you will carry out an in-depth investigation of a topic that you select.
-Throughout this online module you will work together with other students to form a tight knit ‘learning community’, sharing ideas and sources and helping to improve one another’s work.
+By studying this module, you'll gain the skills you need to write a final 7,000-word dissertation, in which you will carry out an in-depth investigation of a topic that you select.
+Throughout this module, you'll work with other students to form a tight-knit ‘learning community’, sharing ideas and sources and helping to improve one another’s work.

 What you will study

 The first half of this module provides an introduction to Welsh history from the twelfth to the twenty-first century.
 The second part then gives you the chance to research and write a dissertation on a Welsh history topic of your own choosing.

 Throughout this module, the issue of national identity will be a major theme (and a topical one in the wake of devolution and Brexit).
 Some of the key questions it seeks to address include: